aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 ### How to use @key

 When designing data models using the `@key` directive, the first step should be to write down your application's expected access patterns.
-For example, let's say we were building an e-commerce application and needed to implement access patterns like:
+For example, let's say you were building an e-commerce application and needed to implement access patterns like:

 1. Get customers by email.